canisdibellum/G6-Mission-Inventory/README.md

  ?
 Location/Model on scangui not updating [Seems to be working fine now]
  - Make Undo and Clear boxes refresh the SSList
- - Make sure Menu hides if not on Tab 1 and shows if on Tab 1
+ - Make sure Menu hides if not on Tab 1 and shows if on Tab 1 / Make anything that triggers Filtration run FReset First, then [Guicontrol, text] the appropriate filter with the appropriate value then gosub, Filtration
+ - Figure out how to auto-size filter DDL's to fit contents

 Feature-Add:
  - Make Changes popup if other tab selected